EvansWinner/ajsim/README.md

 to load:

  1. Download http://martin-loetzsch.de/S-DOT/s-dot.tar.gz and put the
     file somewhere you like.
-In that directory, run =tar xvzf s-dot.tar.gz=
+In that directory, run ``tar xvzf s-dot.tar.gz``
  2. From the resulting directory, move the file s-dot.lisp to the same place you indent to run ajsim from.
  3. In that directory, run ``sbcl --load s-dot.list --load example-schedule.lisp``